 From childhood, Mom admonished me, “Eat your carrots!
 They’re good for your eyes.”
 Now, I wore glasses.
 Later, with Mom’s approval, I became an organic chemist.

 Since I listened to Mom, I eat my carrots.
-But I wondered if they really are good for the eyes.
+In fact, with lots of butter and salt, I rather enjoy them!
+But throughout my youth, I always wondered if they really are good for our vision.
 Here’s what I learned.

 The chemical formula of β-carotene is C40H56.
 In addition to imparting the orange color to a carrot, if a molecule is split down the middle and the cleaved double bond is hydrated for both halves, the result is two molecules of retinol, C20H30O.
 See the image.